joesb/helios360/content/handbook/index.md

 A CDO is responsible for the successful delivery of projects through the entire customer lifecycle, from delivery discovery, planning and design through execution and onwards into live service and evaluation.
 This usually means the delivery of a service for customers, commonly in creative and digital agencies or for product or SaaS companies, but could just as well apply in large infrastructure or transformation projects and programs as well.{.padding-inline-start-lg}

-More than overseeing delivery, though, the Chief Delivery Officer is the focus point for a customer's experience of the business.
+More than overseeing delivery, though, the CDO is the focus point for a customer's experience of the business.
 Service delivery is often the part of the business that clients experience most closely and, done well, is a foundation stone for an organisation's reputation.{.padding-inline-start-lg}

 Consequently, the CDO takes the responsibility for a large part of the customer journey.{.padding-inline-start-lg}